 In June 2009, the state was awarded a \$5.9M federal grant to build out the CEDARS operational data store, create a reporting framework, enhance the technical infrastructure and provide some professional development to school districts.
-Choice Solutions was named as the apparent successful vendor for the technical work in November 2010 based on a proposal to complete the warehouse and deliver the reporting framework, including data snapshots, analytics, and an ad-hoc data tool.
+Choice Solutions was named as the apparent successful vendor for the technical work in November 2010 based on a proposal to complete the warehouse and deliver the reporting framework, which will include data snapshots, analytics, and an ad-hoc data tool.
 The CEDARS operational data store provides data and reporting capabilities to a variety of stakeholders and satisfies state and federal compliance reporting.

 In the winter of 2012 CEDARS and a wide variety of other data were combined to produce the SLDS Data and Reporting system.
-Several source data systems were reengineered for Microsoft SQL server, which is our common database platform.
+Several source data systems were re-engineered for Microsoft SQL server, which is our common database platform.
 Nine different student, teacher, financial and assessment databases became part of the SLDS data warehouse.
 There is continued work on system defects, system design and other enhancements, including new data elements to satisfy the continued need for the analysis of program effectiveness.

-Today, the CEDARS system supports multiple required state and federal reports and processes that include a variety of enrollment reports, program participation counts, the State Report Card under the Every Student Succeeds Act (ESSA)), direct certification of free/reduced lunch, Medicaid eligibility rates, transitional bilingual reports and reports to comply with the McKinney-Vento Homeless Assistance Act.
-The Education Research and Data Center (ERDC) in the Office of Financial Management is a recipient of OSPI data, which is then matched with other data from higher education, workforce and other state agencies to satisfy state and federal reporting of post-high school outcomes, among other things.
-As allowable under the Federal Educational Rights and Privacy Act (FERPA), CEDARS data is also provided to researchers and others who have a legitimate need for educational data.
+Today, the CEDARS system supports multiple required state reports and processes that include a variety of enrollment reports, program participation counts, State Report Card/Adequate Yearly Progress (AYP) for No Child Left Behind (to be changing to Every Student Succeeds Act reporting), direct certification of free/reduced lunch, Medicaid eligibility rates, transitional bilingual reports and reports to comply with the McKinney-Vento Homeless Assistance Act.
+The Education Research and Data Center (ERDC) in the Office of Financial Management is a recipient of OSPI data, which is then matched with other data from higher education, workforce and other state agencies.
+De-identified CEDARS data is also provided to researchers.